-I keep getting questions about origin stories, so I’m going to look at 3 popular origin stories.
+I keep getting questions about origin stories, so I’m going to look at 3 successful origin stories.
 Let’s see what makes each one effective and what the pitfalls might be — that is, what parts of your story might lead your audience to respond in unexpected ways that weaken your credibility.

 I’m using two stories from product-oriented companies and one from a service.
 I don’t usually talk about larger companies, but these aren’t Fortune 500 and the stories illustrate important points about origin stories.